-- 1. [2-3 mins] Return to the quotes from the previous activity to the student who had them.
+DIRECTIONS - 1.
+[2-3 mins] Return to the quotes from the previous activity to the student who had them.
 Hand out a new sheet of paper. - 2.
 [10-15 mins] Discuss how different art styles can convey different emotions and reactions (you may choose to show movie posters of different genres for example).
 Invite students to share various styles they have encountered in different media.
 Prompt students with examples from logos of brands they use and invite them to discuss how these brands use typeface and color to send messages.
-See "On the use of color in marketing and advertising" and "Typeface of famous logos" in the "Learn more" section for reference. - 3.
-[20-35 mins] Invite students to rewrite their quote and name on the back side of their new sheet of paper.
-Afterwards, invite students to design their text using a method different from their previous version of the quote with which they feel most comfortable. - 4.
-[10 mins] Invite students to share their quote, the styles they chose to use, and how the differences between styles can affect how someone views and understands the meaning of their quote.
+See "On the use of color in marketing and advertising" and "Typeface of famous logos" in the "Learn more" - 3.
+[20-35 mins] Invite students to rewrite their quote and name on the back side of their new - sheet of paper.
+Afterwards, invite students to design their text using a method different from their previous version of the quote with which they feel most comfortable. - $\bf 4.$ [10 mins] Invite students to share their quote, the styles they chose to use, and how the differences between styles can affect how someone views and understands the meaning of their quote.
+ASSESSMENT Students will be assessed based on their participation in the discussion, completion of the two projects, and art presentation to class.